On a parallel road, one night a deer was caught in a poet's headlights. Dead, too,

-Bending around and leaping over
+Bending around leaping over

 I thought hard for us all—my only swerving—